agis/spawn/README.md

 A utility package that makes writing end-to-end tests for Go servers easier.

+It essentially spawns your program from its [TestMain()](https://golang.org/pkg/testing/#hdr-Main), so that you can interact with it from your tests.

 For usage instructions refer to the [examples](examples/).

 Rationale